kalabox/kalabox/docs/index.md

   * Easily mimic your production environment on local.
   * Setup, develop, pull and deploy your sites super fast.
-  * Standardize your teams dev environments and tools on OSX, Windows and Linux.
+  * Standardize your team's dev environments and tools on macOS, Windows and Linux.
   * Easily customize or extend tooling, deployment options and basically any other functionality.
   * Free yourself from the tyranny of inferior local development products.